Rivets vs. Welding: The Great Metal Joining Debate

 5. Repair and Maintenance

-Riveted joints can be relatively easier to inspect.
+Riveted joints can be relatively more straightforward to inspect.
 If a rivet fails, it can often be drilled out and replaced without disturbing the surrounding rivets.

 Inspecting welds may require special techniques like ultrasonic testing.
-Repairing a bad weld can be more involved and may need grinding down the old weld and re-welding.
+Repairing a bad weld can be more involved, and you may need to grind down the old weld and re-weld it.

 Table 3: Key Differences Based on Various Parameters